danBhentschel/techio-practical-linq/markdowns/background_mashup.md

 ### Implement a Transform() method

-Let's avoid the complications of dealing with generics in this example.
+In order to avoid the complications of dealing with generics in this exercise, let's limit the extension method to only work with `IEnumerable<int>`.
 Here is what you need to do:

  - Implement an extension to `IEnumerable<int>` called `Transform()`
  - The `Transform()` method should accept, as a parameter, a delegate that takes an `int` input and returns an `int` output